 Skip to main content

-When it comes to AKs and optics, there are obviously some detractors.
-They fall into two general categories.
-First comes the “nyet, rifle is fine” crowd, who believe that nearly a century of scientific advancement has left us with nothing to add to the AK’s original design.
-The second is a group of people that believe you can’t put an optic on an AK because it wasn’t designed to have an optic in the first place.
+• First comes the “nyet, rifle is fine” crowd, who believe that nearly a century of scientific advancement has left us with nothing to add to the AK’s original design.

-But this is America.
+But this is America!
 We don’t care what the norms are — if we want to attach a candy dispenser on a gun, then by God, we’ll figure out a way to do it.

 Our Top 3 AK Optic Mounting Systems